-Point Lobos hiking Basics
+Point Lobos Hikes FAQs

 First and foremost, always check the official Point Lobos website before visiting.
 It will have the latest information on possible closures and how to keep yourself and others safe in the park throughout all seasons.

 Park entrance fees are $10 if you park in the Reserve.
 There are only 150 spots spread throughout the park, so parking fills up quickly.
 Visitors who can’t find parking park along Highway 1.
-There is no charge for walk in visitors.
-Printed trail maps are also available at the main entrance for $2.
+There is no charge for walk-in visitors.

-The park opens at 8am and closes at sunset.
-Arrive before 9am or later in the afternoon if you want to park in the Reserve.
+The park opens at 8 am and closes at sunset.
+Arrive before 9 am or later in the afternoon if you want to park in the Reserve.
 While a Point Lobos hike is worthwhile all year, visitors should expect more crowds over the summer as well as foggy mornings.

-- Can I bring my dog?
 Dogs are not allowed inside Point Lobos, with the exception of trained service animals accompanying people who have qualifying disabilities under the Americans with Disabilities Act (ADA).

 Do you have a favorite hike in or near Point Lobos?
-We’d love to hear your experiences in the comments!
+We’d love to hear about your experiences in the comments!

 If you enjoyed this post on Point Lobos hikes, you might enjoy: